Learningstuff98/chess/README.md

 Hello and welcome to my chess app!

-Here I want to provide a tour of this app and give a bird's eye view of how it works.
+Here I want to provide a tour of this app and give a bird's eye view of how it works along with some information about myself.

+About me

+I origionally graduated from a bootcamp that taught Ruby on Rails.
+Since I graduated I've continued learning and imporving my programming skills.
+I've also made open source contributions to both the Ruby for Good Casa and Human Essentials applications.

+So about this chess app.
+It's the result of a large amount of self learning.
+For example when I graduated I had never heard of websocket protocal which this project uses for its real time functionality.
+I had to do quite a bit of reaearch to learn how to set this up with rails.
+Also I had to do a good deal of practice/research with React for the piece movement and chat.

+Since I completed this project, I've continued programming which resulted in me gaining more skill so I recently did some refactoring for the backend.
+I gained an appreciation for the Rubocop gem when I made the before mentioned open source contributions to the Ruby for Good applications, so I added it to this project.
+I removed redundant self statements, made the code more declarative, and got far more comfortable letting the tests that I wrote guide me in the refactor process.
+[Here's](https://github.com/Learningstuff98/chess/pull/26/files) a merged pull request from the refactor.

 Overview